 Windloom is an interactive installation NIME (new interface for musical expression) project.
-It was inspired by my own childhood memory of grandmother, who spent almost her whole life in village of Hebei province of northern China.
-It is a re-designed combination of wind box, a bellow like tool for starting fire for cooking, and weaving loom, two things that I remember the most about her.
+It was inspired by my own childhood memory of my grandmother, who spent almost her whole life in the village of Hebei province of northern China.
+It is a re-designed combination of wind box, a bellow-like tool for starting a fire for cooking, and weaving loom, two things that I remember the most about her.

-The wake up call in the village is the sound of rooster crow along with the wind box heavily breathing, that was grandma cooking.
-Late in night, the loom singing in a rhythm, that is the sound my grandmother weaving.
-She pass away ten year ago, I miss her a lot.
-I decided to make one piece that reminds me of her.
+The wake-up call in the village is the sound of a rooster crow along with the wind box heavily breathing, which was grandma cooking.
+Late in the night, the loom singing in a rhythm, that is the sound my grandmother weaving.
+She passes away ten years ago, I decided to make one piece that reminds me of her.

 Performance @ Littlefield, New York, 2017